 (c) Ancillary Jurisdiction.
-The chancery court shall have supplemental ancillary jurisdiction over any cause of action not listed in subsection (b) of this section.
+The chancery court shall have supplemental ancillary jurisdiction over any cause of action not listed in paragraph (b) of this rule.

 (d) Concurrent Jurisdiction.
-All chancery court judges throughout the state shall have concurrent jurisdiction with all district court judges throughout the state only as to the causes of action enumerated in subsection (b) of this section.
+All chancery court judges throughout the state shall have concurrent jurisdiction with all district court judges throughout the state only as to the causes of action enumerated in paragraph (b) of this rule.